Miss Universe 2024: New crown

-On 14 November, the pageant unveiled the "Lumière de l’Infini" as the 13th crown used in the history of the pageant.
+On 14 November, the pageant unveiled the "Lumière de l'Infini" as the 13th crown used in the history of the pageant.
 The crown, provided by Jewelmer, is adorned with diamonds and 23 golden south sea pearls.
 Created over the span of two years, the crown was crafted by Filipino craftsmen using traditional techniques from Place Vendôme.

 The choice of material for the new crown, sourced from the Philippines, has garnered mixed reactions.
-An indigenous group from the region where the pearls were collected, the Sambilog-Balik Bugsuk Movement, issued an open letter to the eventual winner, Kjær Theilvig.
+An indigenous group from the region where the pearls were collected, the Sambilog-Balik Bugsuk Movement, issued an open letter to the eventual winner, Theilvig.
 The letter expressed concerns regarding the crown's connection to the experiences of Indigenous Peoples on Bugsuk Island and encouraged her to use her platform to raise awareness of the challenges faced by marginalized groups globally.

 Pageant

 Format

 The number of semifinalists in this edition increased from twenty to thirty, marking the highest number of semifinalists in the history of the pageant.
 The preliminary competition, consisting of the swimsuit segment, evening gown and closed-door interviews, determined the semifinalists for the pageant.
 Four continental queens and one fan-vote winner automatically advanced to the semifinals.
 The initial group of semifinalists then competed in the swimsuit segment, from which twelve contestants progressed to the evening gown competition.
 Subsequently, five contestants advanced to the question-and-answer round, where the winner and her four runners-up were announced.